History of sound recording: Electrical recording

-Until the mid-1920s records were played on purely mechanical record players usually powered by a wind-up spring motor.
+Until the mid-1920s, records were played on purely mechanical record players, usually powered by a wind-up spring motor.
 The sound was amplified by an external or internal horn that was coupled to the diaphragm and stylus, although there was no real amplification: the horn simply improved the efficiency with which the diaphragm's vibrations were transmitted into the open air.
-The recording process was, in essence, the same non-electronic setup operating in reverse, but with a recording, stylus engraving a groove into a soft waxy master disc and carried slowly inward across it by a feed mechanism.
+The recording process was, in essence, the same non-electronic setup operating in reverse, but with a recording, stylus engraving a groove into a soft, waxy master disc, and carried slowly inward across it by a feed mechanism.

 The advent of electrical recording in 1925 made it possible to use sensitive microphones to capture the sound and greatly improved the audio quality of records.
 A much wider range of frequencies could be recorded, the balance of high and low frequencies could be controlled by elementary electronic filters, and the signal could be amplified to the optimum level for driving the recording stylus.
 The leading record labels switched to the electrical process in 1925 and the rest soon followed, although one straggler in the US held out until 1929.

 There was a period of nearly five years, from 1925 to 1930 when the top audiophile technology for home sound reproduction consisted of a combination of electrically recorded records with the specially developed Victor Orthophonic Victrola, an acoustic phonograph that used waveguide engineering and a folded horn to provide a reasonably flat frequency response.
 The first electronically amplified record players reached the market only a few months later, around the start of 1926, but at first, they were much more expensive and their audio quality was impaired by their primitive loudspeakers; they did not become common until the late 1930s.

-Electrical recording increased the flexibility of the process, but the performance was still cut directly to the recording medium, so if a mistake was made the whole recording was spoiled.
-Disc-to-disc editing was possible, by using multiple turntables to play parts of different takes and recording them to a new master disc, but switching sources with split-second accuracy was difficult and lower sound quality was inevitable, so except for use in editing some early sound films and radio recordings it was rarely done.
+Electrical recording increased the flexibility of the process, but the performance was still cut directly to the recording medium, so if a mistake was made, the whole recording was spoiled.
+Disc-to-disc editing was possible by using multiple turntables to play parts of different takes and recording them to a new master disc, but switching sources with split-second accuracy was difficult, and lower sound quality was inevitable, so except for use in editing some early sound films and radio recordings it was rarely done.

-Electrical recording made it more feasible to record one part to disc and then play that back while playing another part, recording both parts to a second disc.
+Electrical recording made it more feasible to record one part to a disc and then play that back while playing another part, recording both parts to a second disc.
 This and conceptually related techniques, known as overdubbing, enabled studios to create recorded performances that feature one or more artists each singing multiple parts or playing multiple instrument parts and that therefore could not be duplicated by the same artist or artists performing live.
 The first commercially issued records using overdubbing were released by the Victor Talking Machine Company in the late 1920s.
 However, overdubbing was of limited use until the advent of audio tape.
 Use of tape overdubbing was pioneered by Les Paul in the 1940s.